Near Instance-Optimal PAC Reinforcement Learning for Deterministic MDPs: Theoretical Guarantees

-\begin{theorem} Algorithm \ref{alg:elimination-alg} is $(\epsilon,\delta)$-PAC provided that the sampling rule makes it stop almost surely. \end{theorem} The proof of this theorem, reported in Appendix \ref{app:correctness}, is a simple consequence of two results: the fact that the chosen bonus function \eqref{eq:bonus} ensures that all confidence intervals are valid with probability at least $1-\delta$ (Lemma \ref{lem:good-event-whp} in Appendix \ref{app:good-event}) and the fact that state-action pairs from optimal trajectories (those with maximum return) are never eliminated with the same probability (Lemma \ref{lem:opt-actions-not-eliminated} in Appendix \ref{app:correctness}).
+Our first result, proved in Appendix~\ref{app:correctness}, shows that EPRL is $(\varepsilon,\delta)$-PAC under any sampling rule.
+It follows from the fact that 1) the choice of bonus function \eqref{eq:bonus} ensures that all the confidence intervals are valid and 2) state-action pairs from optimal trajectories are never eliminated when this holds.